mattyschell/poletopcerberus/README.md

 example:

-`python poletopcerberus.py doitt_pt_mtf iluvpoletop247 geocprd doitt_pt_mtf iluvmtf247 geocdev "mschell@doitt.nyc.gov;swim@doitt.nyc.gov"`
+`python poletopcerberus.py doitt_pt_mtf iluvpoletop247 geocprd doitt_pt_mtf iluvnyc247 geocdev "mschell@doitt.nyc.gov;swim@doitt.nyc.gov"`

 ### Initial Setup

+Execute src/main/resources/schema-oracle.sql in the target schema.

-Either populate reservationsnapshot on the target manually, or run poletopcerberus.py once to initialize the target with current data.
+Then either populate reservationsnapshot on the target manually, or run poletopcerberus.py once to initialize the target with current data.
 It will perform no meaningful QA on this first run.

 ## Ongoing Maintenance

-If we wish to acknowlege reported reservation changes we can insert the bad reservations from `<targetschema>.reservationnow` into `<targetschema>.reservationack` and they will no longer generate reports.
+If we wish to acknowlege reported reservation changes we can insert the flagged records `<targetschema>.reservationnow` into `<targetschema>.reservationack` and they will no longer generate reports.